Goofierknot5537/graveler-attempted-optimizations/README.md

 ![2](Images/Graveler1.png "3.87635 seconds")

 Hmmm.
 Not much of an improvement.
 Could even attribute it to random cpu flucuations, but maybe it is just a small improvement.
 Went up to 25,797/sec.
+The file will be in [graveler1.py](https://github.com/Goofierknot5537/graveler-attempted-optimizations/blob/main/graveler1.py).